Virginia Election Results: Beyer wins, Luria to face Kiggans for House seat

 He will challenge incumbent Democrat Bobby Scott in November.

-In deep red Shenandoah Valley-based District 6, Ben Cline defeated Merritt Hale for the Republican nomination, and over in District 7 Yesli Vega leads by 5.19 percentage points with an estimated 98.0% of votes counted.
+In the deep red Shenandoah Valley-based District 6, Ben Cline defeated Merritt Hale for the Republican nomination, and over in District 7, Yesli Vega won her race by a slim margin.

 Several of Virginia’s other crowded GOP nomination contests were settled earlier during party-run processes.